-researcherstaffcancer-centerfemaleno/assets/MGH/images/cancer-center/core/staff/tamryn-gray-120x120.jpgTamryn GrayTamrynGrayPhD, RN/sites/MGH/cancer-center/clinical-trials-and-research/cancer-outcomes-research/team/tamryn-gray.pageFellow, Cancer Research Outcomes Program
+researcherstaffcancer-centerfemaleno/assets/MGH/images/cancer-center/core/staff/tamryn-gray-120x120.jpgTamryn GrayTamrynGrayPhD, RN, MPH/sites/MGH/cancer-center/clinical-trials-and-research/cancer-outcomes-research/team/tamryn-gray.pageFaculty, Cancer Outcomes Research and Education Program

-She earned her undergraduate and MSN degrees from the University of North Carolina at Chapel Hill and her Ph.D. from Johns Hopkins University.
-Dr. Gray has published peer-reviewed articles and co-authored book chapters on topics related to solid tumors, hematologic malignancies with a special emphasis on patients undergoing hematopoietic stem cell transplantation, and family caregivers of people with cancer.
-She has received predoctoral and postdoctoral fellowships from the Robert Wood Johnson Foundation and is a current Hospice and Palliative Nurses Association Research Scholar.
-She also serves as the Co-Chair for the Caregiver Special Interest Group within the American Psychosocial Oncology Society.
+She earned her undergraduate and MSN degrees from the University of North Carolina at Chapel Hill, her MPH at Harvard T.H.
+Chan School of Public Health with a focus in Clinical and Social Epidemiology, and her Ph.D. from Johns Hopkins University.
+Dr. Gray has published peer-reviewed articles and co-authored book chapters on topics related to solid tumors, palliative care, hematologic malignancies with a special emphasis on patients undergoing hematopoietic stem cell transplantation, and family caregivers of people with cancer.
+She has received grant funding from the Robert Wood Johnson Foundation, Oncology Nursing Foundation, the American Cancer Society, and the Oppenheimer Family POPC Research Grants Program, and is a past Hospice and Palliative Nurses Association Research Scholar.
+Dr. Gray also serves as the Co-Chair for the Caregiver Special Interest Group within the American Psychosocial Oncology Society.
 Her clinical expertise is hematology/oncology and blood and marrow transplantation, and she spent several years practicing in these areas at Duke University Hospital.